DataMiguel-PyRSQL/Cyclistic-Bike-Share/README.md

 Due to GitHub's file size limitations, it was not possible to upload the full dataset used in this project.
 The original dataset comprises **12 months of data**, totaling more than **1.2 GB**, with over **6 million rows** and **13 columns**.

 As a result, only **5 months of data** are included in this repository, representing a subset of the original dataset.
-However, the complete dataset, along with detailed specifications of all [12 months](https://divvy-tripdata.s3.amazonaws.com/index.html) used in this project, is referenced and processed within the R Markdown file (`Case_Study1.Rmd`).
+However, the complete dataset, along with detailed specifications of all [12 months](https://divvy-tripdata.s3.amazonaws.com/index.html)(In this case we used, 202310 to 202409 "divvy-tripdata"), is referenced and processed within the R Markdown file (`Case_Study1.Rmd`).

 A link to the original dataset and instructions on how to reproduce the analysis with the full dataset are provided in the R Markdown file **Prepare Step**.